Global Affairs Canada’s Office of the Well-being Ombud and Inspector General’s first annual Ombud Report 2023 to 2024

 Ombuds help organizations to be fair and transparent, and they often work on issues that can be emotionally intense.
 By adding counselling services to the ombud office at GAC, we are meeting the special needs of our employees and their families, both in Canada and abroad.
 GAC works all over the world, with offices in 5 regions and in 182 international locations.
 Offering counselling within our office means that people can easily find help and information for dealing with tough situations while trusting the confidentiality of the services being provided.
 We provide easy access to professionals and experts who can assist with stress, worry and interpersonal problems that could lead to challenges at work.

 The chart below shows the split between work-life and personal-life issues that visitors raised with our EAP counsellors in the past year.
-When visitors reached out to us, they did so primarily to get support related to their work (73% of visits); support for personal issues represented 27% of visits.
+Visitors reached out to us to get support related to their work at 48% and support for personal issues at 52%.

 Text version